brdevore/git.test/README.md

-This is Brady's second git project.
+This is Brady's third git project.